DerAnsari/Starter-projects/README.md

 # Starter-projects
-This contains projects i mmade as i was learning web development. primarilt contains content made in HTML, CSS and JS
+This contains projects i made as i was learning web development my infancy years. primarily contains content made in HTML, CSS and JS